Space Quest: Seventh Space Quest game

 In early 1997, Sierra began development of a seventh entry in the series with Scott Murphy as director.
 Employees of Sierra reported that work was underway on a prototype, and Murphy stated that the game would feature multiplayer for the first time.

 In August 1997, Sierra released a Space Quest collection that included a promotional video announcing a "late 1998" release date for what was then called Space Quest 7.
 Before the end of the year, however, game development was paused indefinitely in favor of projects believed to be more valuable.
-Two years later, Sierra would see massive layoffs and development on a seventh Space Quest formally ceased.
+Two years later, Sierra management announced massive layoffs and development on a seventh Space Quest formally ceased.

 Untitled Escape Factory game

 Rumors circulated in 2002 that a developer called Escape Factory was working on a new Space Quest game.
-Production assets leaked in subsequent years would confirm the rumor, but the project was never formally announced nor formally confirmed by the developers or Sierra.
+Production assets leaked in subsequent years would confirm the rumor, but the project was never formally announced nor formally confirmed by Escape Factory or Sierra.
 In contrast to the rest of the series, the game would have been a 3D action-adventure.

 Escape Factory canceled the still-unnamed project after a year of development for an unexplained "variety of reasons."
 Concept art, screenshots, and video footage of early builds of the game have been published online.
 Industry sources claimed the game was being planned for the PlayStation 2 and Xbox but not home PCs.